 Conducting background checks in Texas can be complex and confusing, and employers must take care to avoid common mistakes that can result in legal consequences.
 Some common mistakes to avoid when conducting background checks in Texas include:

-Employers should also ensure they are using a reputable third-party background check company that is FCRA compliant.
+Employers should also ensure they are using a reputable third-party background check company.
+The company should be FCRA compliant.

 Conclusion: The importance of criminal background checks in Texas and the best practices for conducting them.

-In conclusion, criminal background checks are an essential part of the hiring process in Texas, providing employers with valuable information that helps them make informed decisions about potential hires.
-However, employers must follow the legal and ethical guidelines that govern criminal background checks in Texas to avoid legal consequences.
+In conclusion, criminal background checks are an essential part of the hiring process in Texas.
+They provide employers with valuable information that helps them make informed decisions about potential hires.
+However, employers must follow the legal and ethical guidelines that govern criminal background checks in Texas.
+This avoids legal consequences.

-To conduct background checks in a legal and ethical manner, employers should obtain written consent from the applicant, use reputable third-party background check companies, and follow the guidelines set forth by the FCRA.
-By doing so, employers can ensure that they are making safe and responsible hiring decisions while protecting themselves from potential legal liabilities.
+To conduct background checks in a legal and ethical manner, employers should obtain written consent from the applicant.
+They should use reputable third-party background check companies.
+Following the guidelines set forth by the FCRA is also crucial.
+By doing so, employers can ensure they are making safe and responsible hiring decisions.
+They also protect themselves from potential legal liabilities.